mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Xpand-Tutorial.md

 # MaxScale and Xpand Tutorial

-**NOTE** The Xpand monitor is intended for use with a native Xpand cluster, not with the Xpand storage engine.

 Since version 2.4, MaxScale has built-in support for Xpand.
 This tutorial explains how to setup MaxScale in front of a Xpand cluster.